h8d13/KADEBOOT/README.md

 cd KADEBOOT && sudo ./install
 ```

-The dependancy `python-cryptography` is used in LUKS encryption module for Disks section.
+> The dependancy `python-cryptography` is used in LUKS encryption module for Disks section.

 ## Modifications

 - Hybrid setup detection (common case of Nvidia-Intel) in `hardware.py`
 - Stripped a lot of code for defaults to be simpler.
 And for display.

+## After initial install

-After initial install: Press reboot go to BIOS again to switch to disk.
+Press reboot or exit.
+Go to BIOS again to switch to disk.
 And login this ugly SDDM screen using user you created earlier:

 <img width="1200" height="675" alt="image" src="https://github.com/user-attachments/assets/c747de21-e1bb-4efc-9959-365b171a49c7" />

 Open the apps launcher > type `Konsole`